 - Xion still sort of fits as her original name was No.i.

 - The Legend of Zelda series has a father and daughter named Marin and Tarin, and another, similar pair named Malon and Talon.

 - In the dating game at the very beginning of Leisure Suit Larry 6, the female contestants all have names that start with Charla, like Charla Magne and Charla Tan.

-- All Luigis Mansion Boos are pun names based on words with 'Boo' added to them.
+- All the Boos in Luigis Mansion and its sequel are punny names based on words with 'Boo' added to them.

-- All the toads from the first Paper Mario's last names are the letter "T".
-Thier first names and last names form words relating to thier lines of work (eg. Tayce T. the cook.
+- All the Toads from the first Paper Mario's last names are the letter "T".
+Their first names and last names form words relating to thier lines of work (eg. Tayce T. the cook.
 Russ T. the professor).

 - All dragons in the Paper Mario subseries have the word 'tail' as the second parts of their names.